 Item Costing

 If you use both the Accounting and Inventory features, you need to track the total value of your assets and to calculate profits you make.
-You can set up and use your NetSuite account to track inventory costing, which are the costs associated with goods and services you sell.
+You can set up your NetSuite account to track inventory costing, which are the costs associated with goods and services you sell.

 Cost of Goods Sold (COGS) and the General Ledger